thomasvargas/new_site/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Postdoctoral Fellow in Political Science at McMaster University, where I study education politics in Latin America and serve as Editorial Assistant for the *American Political Science Review*.
-I'm also an #rstats fan.
+I'm a Postdoctoral Fellow in Political Science at McMaster University, where I study education politics in Latin America and serve as Editorial Assistant for the *American Political Science Review*.
+I'm also an #rstats fan/evangelist.

 I was born and raised in San José, Costa Rica.
-I obtained my PhD in Political Science from the University of Minnesota, where I had the pleasure of serving as Managing Editor for *Comparative Political Studies* from 2016-2018.
+I obtained my PhD in Political Science from the University of Minnesota.
 Prior to graduate school, I worked for two years for the MIT Poverty Action Lab (J-PAL) in Santiago, Chile.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Vargas_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.